 If you want to find out if delayed ovulation is behind your longer menstrual cycle, the first thing to do is to find out when you ovulate.
-If you have a 39-day cycle, you would expect to find that you ovulate on day 25 of your cycle.
+If you have a 39-day cycle, you most likely ovulate on day 25 of your cycle.
 Any ovulation that happens after day 21 of the menstrual cycle is considered delayed ovulation.

-Start keeping track of your ovulation by tracking your cycle.
+Start keeping track of your ovulation by tracking your cycles on a calendar or by using an app.
 Ovulation typically happens about two weeks before your period starts.
 If you don’t have periods that happen like clockwork, you can look for other signs of ovulation, such as:

-- A twinge or series of cramps on one side in your lower abdominal area.
-Twenty percent of women experience a slight pain, known as mittelschmerz, as the ovary releases an egg.
+- A twinge or series of cramps on one side in your lower abdominal area.20% of women experience a slight pain, known as mittelschmerz, as the ovary releases an egg.

 - Charting your temperature.
 You’ll need a special thermometer called a basal body thermometer to take your temperature as soon as you wake up in the morning.
 Your body will reach its lowest temperature at ovulation and then rise immediately by about half a degree as soon as ovulation occurs.

 - Monitoring cervical fluid.
 During ovulation, the cervical fluid becomes clear and slippery with a consistency similar to raw egg whites.
-After ovulation, you’ll go back to normal cloudy, not-slippery discharge.
+After ovulation, you’ll go back to a cloudy, non-slippery discharge.